reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 - AI should be ethical (but that varies, in USA and China)
 - We need Accountability, Controls and Oversight (that means we need people to oversee AI)
 - Law students [are the next generation] and they will deal with what is next.
-- **Cyber policies** (cover a business' liability for a data breach in which the firm's customers' personal information, such as Social Security or credit card numbers, is exposed or stolen by a hacker or other criminal who has gained access to the firm's electronic network.) **exist, but no one is following them.**  More engagement would be good.
+- **Cyber policies exist, but no one is following them.**  More engagement would be good.

 Nguyen shares the example of a coffee maker with AI capability.
 If the coffee made by this machine is too hot and burns the person, who is liable?
 - User, who said “hot”